Too big to hide and too slow to get out of the way, he was an easy target.

 That's because trading for Campbell doesn't fix a defective offensive line, doesn't make young receivers more reliable and doesn't repair a run defense that has been soft for years.

 Coach Tom Cable acknowledged as much Wednesday during his initial camp news conference in Napa, saying the Raiders have to "get better at every position."
 While Cable may consider this a challenge to his team, it's also a candid message to his boss and fair warning to the fans.
-It reminds everyone that this team has to improve across the board before it can distance
+It reminds everyone that this team has to improve across the board before it can distance itself from the past seven years.

 Turning this thing around is a monumental undertaking requiring far more than simply changing passers.
 Campbell's presence implies only that the Raiders will throw the ball better and be stronger in the often underappreciated area of leadership.